Welcome to Braver Angels Arkansas’s webpage!

 About Braver Angels Arkansas

 Braver Angels Arkansas is a group of Arkansans who are allied with the national organization Braver Angels (braverangels.org) that was formed in 2016.
-We have been starting from a small base of a few committed individuals and have had letters and guest columns published in central Arkansas media, and we have put on several presentations and workshops to spread the word about our mission.
+We started from a small base of a few committed individuals and have since then had letters and guest columns published in central Arkansas media, and we have put on several presentations and workshops to spread the word about our mission.

-Our goal is to establish a vibrant and active organization in Arkansas as we seek to reach across the political divide and develop greater respectful communications and, where feasible, collaborations to help solve problems facing our state and nation.
+Our goal is to establish a vibrant and active organization in Arkansas as we seek to reach across the political divide to develop greater respectful communications and, where feasible, collaborations to help solve problems facing our state and nation.
 As seen on the national website: “Braver Angels is a citizens’ organization uniting red and blue Americans in a working alliance to depolarize America.
 We try to understand the other side’s point of view, even if we don’t agree with it.
 We engage those we disagree with, looking for common ground and ways to work together.
 We support principles that bring us together rather than divide us.
 Learn more about us on our webpage (www.braverangels.org/arkansas) or visit our Facebook page.

 Arkansas State Coordinator